ShugetsuSoft/pixivel-back/README.md

-# pixivel-back
+# Pixivel Backend
-The Backend Service for Pixivel.moe, written in golang
+The Backend Service for Pixivel.moe, written in golang.